ALEZ-DEV/Babylonia-terminal/README.md

 babylonia-terminal-cli --options "mangohud %command%"
 ```

-But start the game with the `--options` parameter every time is a bit annoying, so you can just run the command with `--set-options` instead the first time you want to set the launch options :
+But start the game with the `--options` parameter every time is a bit annoying, so you can just run the command with `--set-options` instead the first time you want to setup the launch options :

 ```bash
 babylonia-terminal-cli --set-options "mangohud %command%"